digitalspring/whitepaper/whitepaper.md

 To this end, each peer will store the routing table on disk such that he's able to connect to his DHT neighbors again after a loss of connection.
-For cases when the routing information has become stale (e.g. because the peer was offline for a long time), i.e. the peers in the table aren't reachable under the given IP adresses anymore, or the peer connects to the p2p network for the first time, he also stores a number of directory servers from which he can then request a list of peers.
+For cases when the routing information has become stale^[I.e. the peers in the table aren't reachable under the given IP adresses anymore because, for example, the peer in possession of the routing table had been offline for a long time.] or the peer connects to the p2p network for the first time, he also stores a number of directory servers from which he can then request a list of peers.

 DHT algorithm